-Julie Goldsmith Reiser is a Partner at Cohen Milstein, and a member of the Securities Litigation Investor Protection Practice Group.
-Ms. Reiser’s practice focuses on representing public pension plans and other institutional investors in high-stakes, complex litigation, including securities, ERISA, and antitrust litigation.
+Julie Goldsmith Reiser is a partner at Cohen Milstein and co-chair of the Securities Litigation & Investor Protection practice.
+Ms. Reiser focuses on public pension plans, institutional investors, retirees and plan participants, representing them in high-stakes, complex litigation, including securities, ERISA, and antitrust litigation.

 Currently, Ms. Reiser is litigating the following notable matters:

 Ms. Reiser has twice been named a winner of the Burton Awards, placing her among the “finest law firm writers” in the nation.
-She was a winner of the Burton Awards in 2019, as a co-author of “INSIGHT: Holding Firearms Dealers Accountable for Online Straw Sales,” Bloomberg Law (December 19, 2018), and in 2016 for “Pre-Dispute Arbitration Clauses: Taking the Alternative Out of Dispute Resolution,” Bloomberg BNA, Class Action Litigation Report, December 11, 2015).
+She was a winner of the Burton Awards in 2019, as a co-author of “INSIGHT: Holding Firearms Dealers Accountable for Online Straw Sales,” Bloomberg Law (December 19, 2018), and in 2016 for “Pre-Dispute Arbitration Clauses: Taking the Alternative Out of Dispute Resolution,” Bloomberg BNA, Class Action Litigation Report (December 11, 2015).
 After the publication of “Pre-Dispute Arbitration Clauses,” Paul Bland, Executive Director of Public Justice wrote: “This is invaluable advocacy that takes industry-side advocacy and exposes its flaws and failings.
-I’m very glad to see this kind of very high quality advocacy and critical thinking.”
+I’m very glad to see this kind of very high-quality advocacy and critical thinking.”

 Ms. Reiser attended Vassar College, graduating with honors, and earned her J.D. at the University of Virginia School of Law.
 She serves as Chair of U.S. Youth Soccer's Legal Advisory Committee and previously served as a board member at Seattle Works and the Eastside Domestic Violence Program (now known as LifeWire).